 |Source: USDA, Economic Research Service calculations from Trade Data Monitor data.
 Categories include only those goods included in the USDA definition of agriculture.|

 The fastest growing categories are forest products, fresh vegetables, tree nuts, and food preparation items, respectively.
-Over the last decade, the UK emerged as a significant importer of U.S. forest products becoming the third largest market for forest commodities.
+Over the last decade, the U.K. emerged as a significant importer of U.S. forest products, becoming the third largest market for forest commodities.
 Imports rose by 336 percent over the decade from 2010 to 2020.
-The rise in U.S. exports of forest products largely consists of wood pellets, assembled barrel casks, and various hardwood lumbers (U.S. Census Bureau, 2020).
-The growth in fresh vegetable exports is due largely to exports of dried sweet potatoes and vegetables such as asparagus and onions (U.S. Census Bureau, 2020).
+The rise in U.S. exports of forest products largely consists of wood pellets, assembled barrel casks, and various hardwood lumbers (U.S. Census Bureau, 2021).
+The growth in fresh vegetable exports is due largely to exports of dried sweet potatoes and vegetables such as asparagus and onions (U.S. Census Bureau, 2021).
 The rise in exports in tree nuts are primarily attributable to increased consumption of almonds, walnuts, pistachios, and pecans.
-U.S. tree nut exports to the UK increased by nearly three times.
-Fresh vegetables also showed remarkable growth over the last decade, rising by 159 percent since 2010 (U.S. Census Bureau, 2020).
-Exports of miscellaneous food preparations to the UK nearly doubled over the last 10 years (U.S. Census Bureau, 2020).
+U.S. tree nut exports to the U.K. increased by nearly three times.
+Fresh vegetables also showed remarkable growth over the last decade, rising by 159 percent since 2010 (U.S. Census Bureau, 2021).
+Exports of miscellaneous food preparations to the U.K. nearly doubled over the last 10 years (U.S. Census Bureau, 2021).

 The EU is an important trading partner for the United States